Org As A Word Processor

 Org Beautify

-(defun ha-word-processor-fonts () "Configure `org-mode' fonts and faces." (interactive) ;; First step is to make all Org header levels to use the variable ;; font, and be the same color as the default text: (when window-system (let ((default-color (face-attribute 'default :foreground))) (dolist (face '(org-level-1 org-level-2 org-level-3 org-level-4 org-level-5 org-level-6 org-level-7 org-level-8)) (set-face-attribute face nil :height 1.1 :foreground default-color :weight 'bold :font ha-variable-header-font)))) ;; Change the header sizes to show their level visually: (set-face-attribute 'org-level-1 nil :height 2.2) (set-face-attribute 'org-level-2 nil :height 1.8) (set-face-attribute 'org-level-3 nil :height 1.4) (set-face-attribute 'org-level-4 nil :height 1.2) (dolist (face '(org-block org-code org-verbatim org-table org-drawer org-table org-formula org-special-keyword org-block org-property-value org-document-info-keyword)) (set-face-attribute face nil :inherit 'fixed-pitch :height 0.9)) ;; While we are at it, let’s make sure the code blocks are using my fixed with font: (set-face-attribute 'org-table nil :height 1.0) (set-face-attribute 'org-formula nil :height 1.0) (set-face-attribute 'org-block-begin-line nil :height 0.9) (set-face-attribute 'org-block-end-line nil :height 0.8) (set-face-attribute 'org-drawer nil :height 0.8) (set-face-attribute 'org-property-value nil :height 0.85) (set-face-attribute 'org-special-keyword nil :height 0.85))
+(defun ha-word-processor-fonts () "Configure `org-mode' fonts and faces." (interactive) (when window-system ;; First step is to make all Org header levels to use the variable ;; font, and be the same color as the default text: (let ((default-color (face-attribute 'default :foreground))) (dolist (face '(org-level-1 org-level-2 org-level-3 org-level-4 org-level-5 org-level-6 org-level-7 org-level-8)) (set-face-attribute face nil :height 1.1 :foreground default-color :weight 'bold :font ha-variable-header-font))) ;; Change the header sizes to show their level visually: (set-face-attribute 'org-level-1 nil :height 2.2) (set-face-attribute 'org-level-2 nil :height 1.8) (set-face-attribute 'org-level-3 nil :height 1.4) (set-face-attribute 'org-level-4 nil :height 1.2) (dolist (face '(org-block org-code org-verbatim org-table org-drawer org-table org-formula org-special-keyword org-block org-property-value org-document-info-keyword)) (set-face-attribute face nil :inherit 'fixed-pitch :height 'unspecified)) (set-face-attribute 'org-block-begin-line nil :height 0.85) (set-face-attribute 'org-block-end-line nil :height 0.8) (set-face-attribute 'org-drawer nil :height 0.8) (set-face-attribute 'org-property-value nil :height 0.85) (set-face-attribute 'org-special-keyword nil :height 0.85)))

 We call this function when we start: